MHGuitarte/developer-technical-tasks/README.md

 - All src files should be formatted and not minified
 - You can structure your project however you see fit, remember to prioritise readability
 - Your code should be self documentating where appropiate
+- Remember to make regular commits that can be summarised in less than 20 words
+- Commit messages should be all lowercase
+- Branch names should be kebab case